jju/stubbl/teams/arborealmenace.md

 | **Iago**      | Arboreal Menace | Line   |   14 |    3 |   13 |   30 |    2 |    4 |    0 |    0 |    0 |    0 |    2 |   20 |

-[[Georgina]] won the StUBBL Jumper for UBBL Challenge III.
+[[georgina]] won the StUBBL Jumper for UBBL Challenge III.
 They have amazingly soft hands and there are a few rumblings that they're gunning for the Pro Interception record.

 [[Hartwin]] was primarily a backfield passer, though she had the arm for it, she didn't go the extreme long-passing route of a [[yosif]] or the deceased [[Adam]] (or [[Ozymandias]] for the old school).
 The anticipation that in the Green Cup she'd need a backup did come true, and [[Susila]] is now working his way up the skill tree.